FutureMind/recycler-fast-scroll/README.md

+# Deprecation notice

+With significant changes to recyclerview and stable jetpack compose being released, this project will no longer be maintained.

 # Recycler Bubble
 Provides fast scroll and section indexer for recycler view.
 Uses a different mechanism than similar libraries to provide smooth movement of scroller handle when scrolling the list.
 Can be used with vertical and horizontal RecyclerViews.
 You can style it or even use a custom layout and animations for your fast scroll handle and bubble.